-A lot of people want to know what grimdark is and I wrote an entire essay on the subject (What is Grimdark?) discussing the subject.
+A lot of people want to know what grimdark is and I wrote an entire essay on the subject (What is Grimdark?).
 However, grimdark is like Shakespeare in that it is something better experienced rather than described.
-As such, I've compiled a list of what I consider to be ten of the best grimdark novels for giving you a sense of what the genre is all about.
+As such, I've compiled a list of what I consider to be twenty of the best grimdark novels for giving you a sense of what the genre is all about.

-I've left off some works which I felt were exceptionally good but were more part of an existing genre (Howard, Lovecraft) and others because they were by an author already mentioned.
-I also have simply left some off because I hadn't read them yet (Erikson).
+I've left off some works which I felt were exceptionally good but were more part of an existing genre (Howard, Lovecraft).
+I also have simply left some off because I hadn't read them yet (Steven Erikson's Malazan).
 I've also excluded everything which isn't a book, which was hard in the case of Kentaro Miura's Berserk.

 So, without further ado...THE LIST!
-I chose to do fifteen because, really, why not?
+I chose to do twenty because, really, why not?

 15. Darkmage by M.L.
 Spencer